DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 }
 ```

 The first one, `spawnAt`, is going to be where we want to spawn the player.
-This might not be right on the flag so having this allows us to just place them nearby.\
+This might not be right on the flag so having this be a `Transform` allows us to just place them nearby.\
 The inactive and active sprite should be fairly self explanatory.\
 Lastly, the boolean `active` is just going to give us an easy way to tell if the checkpoint has been activated.